 Rent a moped, motor scooter, or motorcycle

 Moped, motor scooter, and motorcycle rental is available on Oʻahu, Maui, Hawaiʻi Island, Kauaʻi, Lānaʻi, and Molokaʻi.
 You will find shops in tourist areas and major cities or towns (such as Kāneʻohe, Oʻahu and Hilo, Hawaiʻi).
 Search online for rental shops.
-Hotel concierge are also a good resource for recommendations.
+Hotel concierges are also a good resource for recommendations.

 Public Transportation Options in Hawaiʻi